arthurkiller/electronic-QQ/README.md

 * v2.x personalized the app make it more QQ-like

 ## Release Note
 * v0.0.1 finally make it just work.I packed it up for more platform user in Release.
-You can just go and [download](https://github.com/arthurkiller/electronic-QQ/releases) it.
+You can just go and [download](https://github.com/arthurkiller/electronic-QQ/releases) the binary package to install.

 ## Note
  This project is because I used to work on Linux and the author of electronic-WeChat said he will never write a wechat in nodejs because he just don't use QQ !!!.So I with my friend wanna to do this based on the electronic-wechat code.